KOKULEBA/alx-low_level_programming/0x00-hello_world/README.md

-run c file through processor and save to another file
+compile a c file but do not link it